ehelfrich/atom-remote-docker/README.md

 Usage:
 ```
-remote-atom -t <target> -a <action>
+remote-atom -t <target> -u <user> -a <action>
-ex. remote-atom -t ubuntu-server.local.lan -a start
+ex. remote-atom -t ubuntu-server.local.lan -u Tim -a start
 ```

 _There are some limitations with the script.
-It assumes that your local network uses .local.lan and you need to specify your user in the script.
+It assumes that your local network uses .local.lan.
 You will also need to have setup SSH certificates between the client and the server._

 ---